li-qing/CATLayout/README.md

 All these builder classes support 3 ways to build the constraint:

-1. - (NSLayoutConstraint *)constraint;
+1\. - (NSLayoutConstraint *)constraint;

 	which create and return the constraint;

-2. - (NSLayoutConstraint *)setInView:(UIView *)container;
+2\. - (NSLayoutConstraint *)setInView:(UIView *)container;

 	which create and add the constraint to container view then return it;

-3. - (NSLayoutConstraint *)set;
+3\. - (NSLayoutConstraint *)set;

-which create and add the constraint to the nearest common ancestor of fromView and toView then return it
+	which create and add the constraint to **the nearest common ancestor of fromView and toView** then return i.

 ### Copying and Reverse Supported

-You could use -reverse method to avoid some constraint conflict.
+You could use *-reverse* method to avoid some constraint conflict.

-## Keep Constraints Simple.
-Have fun.
+---

+Checkout the project to run the demo.
+Keep constraints simple.
+Have fun!